 My Decision to Travel With Kids

-When I had my daughter nearly six years ago, my husband and I had settled in the San Francisco Bay Area.
+When I had my daughter over nine years ago, my husband and I had settled in the San Francisco Bay Area.
 Since my family is located on the other side of the country in Alabama where I grew up, it was inevitable that we would find ourselves on the road (or more accurately, in the air) often.
 We wanted my daughter to have real relationships with her grandparents and extended family.
 After surviving our first trip or two with an infant, we realized that we could do it.
 So, we simply kept doing it.

 After logging dozens of flights with our daughter, friends and family began turning to me when they were planning their own first trips with their kids.
 I wrote a couple of emails offering my advice and then decided to turn those missives into blog posts.
 Trips with Tykes was born!

 In September 2013, we expanded our family when our son was born.
-Within a few months of his birth, he already logged his first flight hours, gotten his passport, and joined a few frequent flier programs.
+Within a few months of his birth, he already logged his first flight hours, gotten his passport, and joined a few frequent flyer programs.
 We haven’t slowed down in our travels even though we are now a family of four.